 Precision Rotary Stages

-Precision rotary stages are used to restrict motion to a single axis of rotation and precisely control circular position for that axis of rotation.
+Precision rotary stages, also called rotation stages, are used to restrict motion to a single axis of rotation and precisely control circular position for that axis of rotation.
 Dover Motion offers a range of standard high precision rotary stages and rotary tables, though our core strength is collaborating with our clients to configure the right precision motion solution for their unique application.

 Rotary motion, also referred to as theta, rotational motion or circular motion, occurs when an object rotates or spins about an axis.
 This type of motion is analyzed in much the same way as linear motion.
 The motion may be uniform or non-uniform, but it must be circular.